Nicholas Schroeder

 Phone: 828-327-7000 ext.
 4041

-Nick Schroeder starts his 11th year at Catawba Valley Community College in 2023-24 where he serves as the Director of Student Life and Athletics.
+Nicholas Schroeder enters his 13th year at Catawba Valley Community College in the 2025–26 academic year, where he serves as the Executive Director of Student Life and Athletic Director.

-Before Longwood University, Schroeder served in the athletic compliance offices of UNC Charlotte and the University of Louisville.
-He received his B.S. in Exercise Sports Science with a concentration of Athletic Training at Elon University in 2004 and earned his MS in Sport Administration at the University of Louisville in 2008.
+Schroeder earned his B.S. in Exercise Sports Science with a concentration in Athletic Training from Elon University in 2004, and his M.S. in Sport Administration from University of Louisville in 2008.